 The district of Kerameikos is mainly known for the ancient cemetery that was continuously in use from the 9th century BC until Roman times.

 It’s the main attraction of the archaeological complex and one of the best places to visit if you want to take a glance into the city’s past and learn about its history.

 Visit Benaki Museum of Islamic Art

-The museum holds more than 8,000 impressive artifacts made of all kinds of material including ancient ceramics, gold, metalwork, textiles, and glass.
+The museum holds more than 8,000 impressive artifacts of all kinds of materials including ancient ceramics, gold, metalwork, textiles, and glass.

 The collection represents the evolution of Islamic civilization from its very first appearance up to the 19th century.

 Insider’s tip: The Benaki Museum of Islamic Art is also home to one of the most extraordinary museum cafes in Athens!
 Check it out here.

 Visit the Archaeological Site of Kerameikos

 At first glance, the site might not seem to hold great touristic value but it was actually one of the most important and celebrated places in the history of the ancient Greek civilization.

 The site is located approximately 9m below the current ground level.
 The alluvial soil has been removed to reveal one of the main entrances to the city, with a view of the cemetery that lies beyond the city walls.